kul-optec/QPALM_vLADEL/README.md

-To install the Matlab interface, download `qpalm-matlab.tar.gz` from the [releases page](https://github.com/tttapa/QPALM-minimal/releases/latest), and extract it into `~/Documents/MATLAB` folder.
+To install the Matlab interface, download `qpalm-matlab.tar.gz` from the [releases page](https://github.com/tttapa/QPALM-minimal/releases/latest), and extract it into the `~/Documents/MATLAB` folder.
 As a one-liner:
 ```sh
 wget https://github.com/tttapa/QPALM-minimal/releases/download/0.0.0a0/qpalm-matlab.tar.gz -O- | tar xz -C ~/Documents/MATLAB
 ```